henrik/styleguide/README.markdown

     Putting usage before installation instruction is probably sensible because installation is do-once, rarely checked again, and you will probably want to know how the library is used before you install it anyway.

-## Testing

-*   Work test-first.
-Don't write a line of code without having a failing test.
-This is what tests that your test works, and ensures all your code is tested.

-    In practice, I do this less for simple view logic and super-simple methods.
-Though when I do write tests for super-simple methods, it's not uncommon that they catch a super-simple mistake.

-*   Test outside-in.
-E.g. start with one specification in a request test.
-Create a route, controller, action and model class only as the test calls for them.
-When it calls for a model method, create a model unit test and add that method test-first, then go back to the request test when it passes.

-*   Write request tests instead of controller and view tests.

-*   Do write controller tests if there's enough controller-level code to test that it's worth it.

-*   Prefer unit testing some helper, model or presenter to testing variations of a view in a request test.

-*   Stubbing and mocking is more acceptable the smaller, more reliable and more shallow the interface is.

-    When you test class X, it's fine to stub a few methods on class Y, but make it a small number of stable methods that are not intimately tied to the Y internals.
-Instead of stubbing `Y#first_name` and `Y#last_name`, perhaps you should have the interface `Y#name` or even `Y#name?`.

-    And definitely avoid stubbing something like `y.name.first_name`.
-[The Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) is very applicable to mocking and stubbing.

-    An interface that makes for less fragile tests is also likely to make for less fragile code.

-*   Whenever you stub and mock, make sure there is some other, probably higher-level test that will break if the mocked-out interface changes.

 ## Miscellaneous

 * Assignment in a condition is fine without parentheses: